 Environmental Law & Policy Clinic

-The Environmental Law and Policy Clinic (ELPC) provides students opportunities to engage with critical environmental, climate, and energy issues.
-By providing legal assistance in policy and advocacy efforts, the ELPC supports legislators, government agencies, nonprofit organizations, private clients, and citizens groups.
-Through this hands-on experience, students gain the skills needed to excel in the quickly evolving fields of environmental and energy law and are empowered to enhance the quality of life in our communities.
+The Environmental Law and Policy Clinic (ELPC) provides students opportunities to engage with critical environmental and climate change issues.
+By providing legal assistance in policy and advocacy efforts, the ELPC supports legislators, government agencies, nonprofits, regional environmental and community organizations, and citizens groups.
+Through this hands-on experience, students gain the skills needed to excel in the rapidly changing field of environmental law and are empowered to enhance the quality of life in our communities.

-Through drafting of comment letters and whitepapers, advising legislators, and preparing materials for administrative proceedings, students get into the weeds of creating, implementing, and challenging laws.
-Students interact with engineers, scientists, and other experts on contamination clean-ups, policymaking, regulatory compliance, environmental justice and citizen enforcement matters.
+Through drafting of comment letters, briefings, and whitepapers, advising legislators, and preparing notice letters, complaints, and pleading for court, as well as materials for administrative proceedings, students get into the weeds of creating, implementing, and challenging laws.
+Students interact with policy-makers, environmental lawyers, engineers, scientists, and other experts on environmental law, land use, permitting, policymaking, regulatory compliance, environmental justice and citizen enforcement matters.

 Student casework in the ELPC has included:

-• Establishing an energy policy agenda for a state agency,
+- Establishing climate resilience tools and a regulatory policy analysis for a state agency,

 The case work in the ELPC requires a minimum of 13 hours per week outside of class and supervision meetings.
 Depending on the needs of clients, students may have client meetings, events, or work in the evenings and on weekends.